IntelLabs/nlp-architect/README.md

-# AI NLP Architect
+# NLP Architect by Intel® AI LAB

-The Intel® AI NLP Architect is a repository for models exploring the state of the art deep learning techniques for natural language processing.
+NLP Architect is an open-source Python library for exploring the state-of-the-art deep learning topologies and techniques for natural language processing and natural language understanding.
 It is intended to be a space to promote research and collaboration.

+Each of the models includes algorithm descriptions and results in the [documentation](http://www.nlp_architect.nervanasys.com/).
+The library consists of core modules (topologies), data pipelines, utilities and end-to-end model examples with training and inference scripts.

-Because of its exploratory nature, several open source deep learning frameworks are used in this repository including:
+Because of its current research nature, several open source deep learning frameworks are used in this repository including:

 * [Intel® neon](https://github.com/NervanaSystems/neon)
 * [Intel® Nervana™ graph](https://github.com/nervanasystems/ngraph-python)